 My travel disasters and resulting Lisbon travel tips are really nothing too serious.

 I typically feel like Ashton Kutcher is punking me and wanna be like, “All right Ashton, fun’s over.
 You can come out now.”

 So instead of bemoaning my mildly bad luck:

-So without any further ado and unnecessary verbiage:
+So without further ado and unnecessary verbiage:

-I too always think of Paris when I contemplate exquisite pastries that are expertly interwoven with champagne wishes and caviar dreams.
+I too always think of Paris when I contemplate exquisite pastries that are interwoven with champagne wishes and caviar dreams.